This post was last updated on April 17th, 2020 at 09:34 am

 Kunming is the capital of the province.
 Kunming has become increasingly popular in recent years, but still not comparable with other major cities such as Beijing or Shanghai.
 From Kunming you can book different tours in Yunnan, although it depends on what you want to see.
 For example, the journey from Kunming to the rice terraces of Yuanyang takes almost 5 hours.

-TIP – On Booking.com you can find the best accommodations in Kunming.
+TIP – Here you will find the best accommodations in Kunming.

 Lijiang is the most popular place in Yunnan.
 The age-old town attracts thousands of foreign and domestic tourists every year, all wandering through the old streets.
 It is a beautiful old city and we recommend staying here while traveling through Yunnan.

-TIP – View all accommodations in Lijiang on Booking.com.
+TIP – View all accommodations in Lijiang here.

 The easiest way to reach the Yunnan region is via the capital, Kunming.
 This city is perfectly accessible by bus, train or plane.
 From here you can easily travel to the rest of the region through public transport tours.